 • The MMU recommends that the market rules explicitly require that offers in the energy market be competitive, where competitive is defined to be the short run marginal cost of the units.
 The short run marginal cost should reflect opportunity cost when appropriate.
-The MMU recommends that the level of incremental costs includable in cost-based offers not exceed the short run marginal cost of the unit.
+The MMU recommends that the level of incremental costs includable in cost-based offers per the

+PJM Operating Agreement not exceed the short run marginal cost of the unit.
 (Priority: Medium.
 First reported 2009.
 Status: Not adopted.)